-The University of Michigan does not accept checks of any kind issued from foreign banks located outside the U.S. and Canada.
-This includes payments from students, vendors and other affiliates, regardless of whether payment is issued in U.S. dollars or foreign currencies.
+The University of Michigan does not accept physical foreign currency or checks issued from foreign banks located outside the U.S. or Canada.
+This includes payments from students, suppliers and other affiliates, regardless of whether checks are issued in U.S. dollar (USD) or foreign currencies.

-Accepting checks issued from foreign banks (non-U.S. / non-Canadian) presents unique challenges in the collection of the funds.
+Accepting checks issued from foreign banks (non-U.S./non-Canadian) presents unique challenges in the collection of the funds.
 Unlike domestic checks that are cleared through the United States Federal Reserve, foreign-issued checks must be presented and cleared through a variety of channels depending on the banking system associated with the country of origin.
-Impacts of the more complex clearing process for foreign checks include significant delays; additional layers of fees which could be substantial; higher university administrative time and costs; and foreign exchange risk that could result in less than full payment after conversion to USD.
+Potential impacts due to the more complex clearing process for foreign checks include significant delays; additional layers of fees which could be substantial; higher university administrative time and costs; and foreign exchange risk that could result in less than full payment after conversion to USD.

-The University is sensitive to the strategic partnerships held with our vendors and academic affiliates abroad as well as our diverse student population.
-The Treasurer’s Office is available to assist students, faculty, and staff in making the determination of the most cost effective payment alternative.
-Suggested payment alternatives include wire transfer through the SWIFT payment network and credit card payments in circumstances where credit card payments are accepted for payment.
+The university is sensitive to the strategic partnerships held with suppliers and academic affiliates abroad as well as its diverse student population.
+Accordingly, the Treasurer’s Office is available to assist students, faculty, and staff in determining cost effective payment alternatives, including foreign wire transfers through the SWIFT payment network and/or credit card payments in circumstances where credit card payments are accepted for payment.

-Anyone requiring assistance with establishing the acceptance of credit card payments or details for receiving wire transfer payments may contact the Treasurer’s Office, http://www.treasury.umich.edu/ for further instructions.
+Anyone requiring assistance with payment alternatives for foreign payments may contact the Treasurer's Office for more information.

 Requests for Currency and Coin

-Student payments for tuition, fees, housing, telephone charges, and other miscellaneous charges may be made in person at the central campus Cashiers Office, by mail to our lockbox, or via online ePayment.
-For details on these payment options please consult the Student Financial Operations website: http://www.sfo.umich.edu/StudentPage.html#payments
+Student payments for tuition, fees, housing, telephone charges, and other miscellaneous charges may be made in person at the central campus Cashiers Office, by mail, or via online ePayment.
+For details on these payment options please consult the Financial Operations website:

-Credit cards are accepted at Flint for payment of their students’ tuition and fees.
-The Ann Arbor and Dearborn campuses do not accept credit card payments for student tuition and fees.
+Credit cards are accepted at Flint and Dearborn for payment of their students’ tuition and fees.
+The Ann Arbor campus does not accept credit card payments for student tuition and fees.

 The term “cash equivalents” refers to items that are easily exchanged for cash, such as tokens, tickets, postage stamps, and gift cards.
 Cash equivalents must be stored in a locked safe or cash drawer.
-All transactions involving cash equivalents (purchase / sale / exchange) must be recorded on the general ledger and reconciled appropriately, and any issues must be resolved in a timely manner.
-Please visit the Treasury Website, http://www.treasury.umich.edu/ for more information.
+All transactions involving cash equivalents, whether purchase, sale, or exchange must be recorded on the general ledger and reconciled appropriately, and any issues must be resolved in a timely manner.
+Please visit the Treasury Office website for more information.